Section: Safety and Security

 Establishment of Contacts

 Department heads or his/her designee will serve as the Safety contact in all University departments who do not have safety committees.
 These contacts will receive communications from the Department of Environmental Health and Safety regarding safety issues and serve as the safety liaison for their department.
-A list of current department safety committees can be found at Environmental Health and Safety web site.
+A list of current department safety contacts can be found at Environmental Health and Safety web site.

 Department heads shall appoint Safety Committee members and designate a Chairperson.
 The names of committee members shall be forwarded to the Director of Environmental Health and Safety each year by June 30.
 Terms shall be at the discretion of the Department Head.